 Sugar Bowl and Stand, from a Dessert Service (Sucrier et son Plateau) Sugar Bowl And Stand

 This is a sugar bowl and stand.
-It was manufactured by Chantilly Porcelain Factory.
+It was manufactured by Chantilly Porcelain Manufactory.
 It is dated ca. 1735 and we acquired it in 1907.
 Its medium is soft paste porcelain, vitreous enamel.
 It is a part of the Product Design and Decorative Arts department.

 This object was featured in our Object of the Week series in a post titled Vive la France!
 Vive Chantilly!
 Vive Elegance!.